upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/cfru_dpe_item_sources.md

 | Totem/static held item draws | consumable held item draw paths | yes |
 | In-game trade held items | `TradeRandomizer.randomizeIngameTrades` random held item path | yes |

+Trainer held sensible item pools handle missing CFRU/DPE metadata defensively.
+Gen3 type-specific sensible held subpools are treated as empty when the move type has no vanilla Gen3 boosting item mapping, which covers expanded types such as Fairy.
+Missing species metadata and invalid move slots are skipped instead of crashing.
+If sensible candidate filtering leaves no eligible item after mechanic exclusions, Trainer Held Item randomization falls back to the same mechanic-filtered held-item pool used by the non-sensible path, so disabled Mega/Z/Dynamax-GMax items are not reintroduced by the fallback.

 ## Not Mechanic-Filtered Or Not Fully Modeled

 The following caveats remain: